Attainment goals for the nation’s future language learners

 Where to start

 Students with no previous language experience enroll in the 101-level of any of the 10 languages offered through the Modern Languages and Literatures Department or the Classics Department.
-If you studied a language in high school or at your transfer institution, take the language placement test for proper placement.
+If you studied a language in high school or at your transfer institution, take the language placement evaluation for proper placement.

 Even if you have some previous experience but need to review or don't think you can place into a higher level, four of our languages have a 150-level course option (French, German, Japanese, and Spanish).
 The 150-level course covers the same material as 101 and 102 at an accelerated pace; designed for you to complete those two courses in one semester!
 This moves you into the 201-level one semester sooner, which saves you time and money!